iarna/cp2077-merge-options/README.md

-If you want to see what it found that was different than the stock options file, there's a file written to MO2's logs folder named `options-json-merger-changes.yaml` that's hopefully fairly self explanitory.
+If you want to see what it found that was different than the stock options file, there's a file written to MO2's logs folder named `options-json-merger-changes.yaml` that's hopefully fairly self explanatory.
 (It's currently pretty good but not perfect at identifying and sourcing all the changes.
 It'll improve over time.)